 NJ TRANSIT will also be responsible for securing all necessary permits, licenses, and approvals that are required to construct the proposed Project and operate the new facility.
-NJ TRANSIT will carry out early coordination on environmental permitting requirements during the NEPA process via the TAC.

 FTA, as lead federal agency for the proposed Project, has invited federal, state, and local agencies to be either cooperating or participating agencies, as appropriate, as defined below.
 The list of cooperating and participating agencies for the proposed Project is presented in Appendix A. Appendix B includes a preliminary stakeholder list that includes other agencies and organizations that have expressed or might express a general interest in the proposed Project.